-- 'authorisation' is 'spent'.
-The Forms do not expire and have to be reviewed, renewed and/or cancelled. - 12.4 Notices/Authorisations issued under section 22 RIPA 2000 compelling disclosure of Communications Data are only valid for one month, but can be renewed for subsequent periods of one month, at any time. - 12.5 Authorisations can be renewed in writing before the maximum period of the Authorisation has expired.
+- 12.1 Written authorisations for directed surveillance can only be granted for three months, and 12 months for a CHIS.
+However, whether the surveillance is carried out/conducted or not, in the relevant period, does not mean the 'authorisation' is 'spent'.
+The Forms do not expire and have to be reviewed, renewed and/or cancelled. - 12.2 Notices/Authorisations issued under section 22 RIPA 2000 compelling disclosure of Communications Data are only valid for one month, but can be renewed for subsequent periods of one month, at any time.

+12.3 Authorisations can be renewed in writing before the maximum period of the Authorisation has expired.
 The Authorising Officer must consider the matter afresh, including taking into account the benefits of the surveillance to date, and any collateral intrusion that has occurred.
 An Authorisation cannot be renewed after it has expired.
 In such an event, a fresh Authorisation will be necessary.